catturavideo/kaltura-sourceswap/README.md

     This will only transcode new files not prexisting ones.
 To transcode those checkout Issue#3 under       "Kaltura Instance Confilcts and Solutions"  below.

-5. Then when you click on "preview & embed" make sure to select the correct player and change the Deilvery type to "HTTP Progressive download"

-6. The Embed type can be either "Auto" or "Dynamic"

 ***
 ##Step 3 : Embeding